puppetlabs/puppetlabs-pe_quick_data/README.md

 2. Run ```bolt puppetfile install``` from the Boltdir directory where the Puppetfile is located.
 3. Save inventory.yaml file for the environment into the same Boltdir directory.
-4. Default directory for the data collection is currently /var/tmp/pe_quick_data, but can be change at run time.
+4. Default directory for the data collection is currently /var/tmp/pe_quick_data, but can be changed at run time.
+5. If an alternate directory is specified for the data collection through the outputdir parameter, the folder pe_quick_data will be created in the alternate directory.

 ## Bolt Plan Use